-Immediate family shall be defined as spouse or domestic partner and the parents (or one who acted in loco parentis when the employee, spouse or domestic partner was a child) or children of the employee, spouse or domestic partner, a sibling, grandparent or grandchild of the employee, spouse or domestic partner, or a sibling's spouse or domestic partner.
-Domestic partner shall be defined in accordance with the Port Salary and Benefit Resolution.
+Immediate family shall be defined an employee's spouse or domestic partner, the employee's (or employee's spouse or domestic partner's) parent, child, step-child, sibling, grandparent, grandchild, aunt, uncle; or a sibling's spouse, domestic partner or child.
+Domestic partner shall be defined in accordance with the Port Policy HR-31.
 In special circumstances, the Director of Human Resources may include others in the definition of immediate family.